 - Know your answers.
 Run through a mock interview in your head.
 Put yourself in the interviewer’s shoes–what would you want to know about someone seeking admission into your program?
 Make sure that you know how to connect the dots between you goals, aspirations, and qualifications and how you fit into the program and school.
 Imagine yourself a professor at the university to which you’re seeking admission–what would you look for in a student?
 Make sure you can convey those attributes..

 - Be knowledgeable about the program and its offerings.
-This ties right back into our first point, being prepared.
-Someone who is excited about a program will know it–and know it well.
+This ties back into our first point, being prepared.
+Someone who is excited about a program will know it and know it well.

 - Be friendly.
 Smile, shake hands, ask how the interviewer is doing.

 - Be polite.
-Let the interviewer talk and ask questions, and make sure to respond in a thoughtful, thorough manner.
+Let the interviewer talk and ask questions.
+Make sure to respond in a thoughtful, thorough manner.

 - Dress appropriately.
 Business casual may be fine for some interviews, but you may need formal business attires for others.
-Make sure you ask before packing.
+Ask!

 - Arrive early.

 - Have questions to ask.
-Don’t let the interviewer do all the talking: Make sure you have intelligent, thoughtful questions of your own–and make sure that your questions aren’t things that can easily be gleaned from the school website.
+Don’t let the interviewer do all the talking.
+Make sure you have intelligent, thoughtful questions of your own.
+Don’t ask questions you can easily find answers to on the school website.

-- Be nice–to everyone.
-Administrative staff, graduate students, people you run into in the hall–you never know what kind of influence different people have.
+- Be nice to everyone.
+Administrative staff, graduate students, etc. You never know what kind of influence different people have.
 You also never know how small a department might be.
 News of a rude or unfriendly applicant can get around fast; don’t risk it.